calvinlfer/cassandra-ebs-cloudformation/README.md

 same IP and reconnect back into the cluster.
 We create an Auto-Scaling-Group per Cassandra node to allow this stateful behavior and leverage and EBS-ENI pair per Cassandra node.

+### Cluster details ###
+This is a single AWS region (single C* datacenter) multi-AZ (multiple C* racks) deployment so we make use of the `Ec2Snitch`.
+The cluster consists of 3 nodes where each node resides in a single AWS Availability Zone.

 ### To-do ###
 * OS optimizations
 * Cassandra optimizations